-A rapid rise in body temperature may cause an infant or young child to have a fit.
-This is a frightening experience for the parents but is common and, as long as the seizure is brief, will not be associated with any long-term problems.
+Young children and infants may have seizures as a result of having a fever (high temperature).
+This can be a frightening experience for the parents but is common and, as long as the seizure is brief, should not be associated with any long-term problems.
+These are called "febrile convulsions".

 - follow DR-CABC

 - remove excess clothing and bedding

 - seek medical assistance

-Once the casualty has recovered, their parents may consider giving them medication to lower their temperature.
-This is most often achieved with a simple medication such as paracetamol or ibuprofen.
+- Parents may wish to give their child medication to lower their temperature, such as paracetamol or ibuprofen when they are fully responsive